Felly Bull

 Instructions

-• Prepare the marinade in a small bowl - mix together the chopped garlic, pimentón, dried oregano and olive oil.
+• Prepare the marinade in a small bowl - mix together the chopped garlic, pimentón, dried oregano, chilli flakes and olive oil.

 • If you’re including the potatoes, peppers and red onion, arrange these around the chicken on the tray, drizzle with olive oil and season with salt and freshly ground pepper.

 • Also now season the chicken with salt and freshly ground black pepper.
-Roast for 60 to 70 minutes, occasionally (at least 3 times) brushing the pan juices back over the chicken and the vegetables.
-Check that the temperature of the breasts are 74C – I use my Thermapen to do this.
+Roast for 60 to 70 minutes, occasionally brushing the pan juices back over the chicken and the vegetables (at least 3 times).
+Check that the temperature of the breasts are 74C – I use my meat thermometer to do this.

 • Remove the chicken from the oven, transfer the potatoes to a serving dish, and keep warm.
 Cover the chicken with tin foil and let it rest for 5 minutes.

-• Serve the chicken with the optional potatoes and vegetables, or some chunky oven chips and salad.
+• Serve the chicken with the optional potatoes and vegetables, or sides of your choice.

 Notes